Who Were the Shudras?: Subject of the book

 According to Arvind Sharma, Ambedkar noticed certain flaws in the Aryan invasion theory that were later acknowledged by western scholarship.
 For example, scholars now acknowledge anās in Rig Veda 5.29.10 refers to speech rather than the shape of the nose.
 Ambedkar anticipated this modern view by stating that there are two main understandings of the word Anasa.
-The first, by Professor Max Muller, is read as a-nasa, and refers to having a flat nose, or no nose at all.
+The first, by Max Müller, is read as a-nasa, and refers to having a flat nose, or no nose at all.
 Whereas, the second, by Sayanacharya, is read as an-asa, and refers to the lack of mouth, or the lack of good speech.
-Although Ambedkar acknowledges that Professor Muller's version supports the belief that Dasyus and Aryans were of different races, he claims that there is a lack of evidence for this view, and expresses support for Sayanacharya's view.
+Although Ambedkar acknowledges that Müller's version supports the belief that Dasyus and Aryans were of different races, he claims that there is a lack of evidence for this view, and expresses support for Sayanacharya's view.